List of non-EU countries compliant with new EU antimicrobial requirements

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-EU issues first list of non-EU countries compliant with antimicrobial requirements and authorised to export animals and animal products
+EU updates list of non-EU countries that comply with antimicrobial requirements and are authorised to export animals and animal products

 What is changing and why?